-The shear versus drift ratio of all six walls tested at The University of Kansas are plotted in Figure 210.
-The dashed lines represent the shear (V{M_n}) associated with the nominal flexural strength (M_n) calculated based on ACI 318-14^[1].
+The shear versus drift ratio of all six walls tested at The University of Kansas are plotted in Figure 204.
+The dashed lines represent the shear (V{M_n}) associated with the nominal flexural strength (M_n) calculated based on ACI 318-14^[1] using measured material properties.
 The plotted data show that the calculated flexural strength was exceeded in all cases except in the negative loading direction (stem in tension) for T2.
-This result was mainly attributed to the premature failure of the No. 4 (13) bars at the unconfined flange, which had a low uniform elongation (5.7%), and tensile-to-yield strength ratio (1.10), refer to Huq et al. [37] for more details.
+The exception was mainly attributed to the premature failure of the No. 4 (13) bars in the unconfined flange, which had a low uniform elongation (5.7%), and tensile-to-yield strength ratio (1.10).
+Refer to Huq et al.^[38] for more details.